Reedus0/BotNET/README.md

 BotNET - is program that can do GET and POST request on command.
 With this program you can create your own BotNET.

-# What's new in the last version 1.2?
+# What's new in the last version 1.3?
-In last version of BotNET which is 1.2 i added a command "CMD" to bots.
-Using this command you can use cmd on any of you Bots.
-CMD has subcommand which called as cd.
-Command cd allows only when you in cmd mode.
-This command allows you to change directories in cmd mode.
-Down below more detail description of capabilities of BotNET 1.2
+In 1.3 version BotNET was fully reworked and moved to new messenger: Telegram.

 # Installing